A Kolmogorov metric embedding for live cell microscopy signaling patterns: Introduction

 \section{Introduction}

-Cell signaling in biology refers to the mechanisms with which a cell interacts with its environment.
-A key open challenge in systems biology is to elucidate and manipulate these cellular / environmental interaction mechanisms.
+A key open challenge in systems biology is to elucidate and manipulate cellular / environmental interaction mechanisms.
 For example, ERK and AKT are both kinases that feature prominently in the control of basic cellular functions such as motion, cell cycle, \emph{etc.} \supercite{Gagliardi2021,Gagliardi2023,Ender2022,Purvis2013}.
-In microscopy, a new class of image-based biosensors called kinase translocation reporters (KTRs) \supercite{Regot2014,Kudo2017} offer improved imaging of multiple kinases simultaneously in living cells.
-For both KTRs and existing nuclear markers like Histone 2B (H2B), we \ul{define the signaling state of a single cell at a fixed time and imaging channel based on the intensity configuration of its nuclear voxels w.r.t. the surrounding cytoplasmic voxels}.
-We also define the notion of functional signals, measured as \emph{e.g.} the instantaneous cell velocity between adjacent image frames in order to quantify the relationships between cell signaling and functional cellular outputs.
+The processes of interest are high-dimensional (5-D) movies, taking place in 3-D space over time across multiple imaging channels.
+Here we present a new unsupervised metric embedding technique based on Kolmogorov complexity theory \supercite{Vitanyi2008} that represents each movie as a single point in a low dimensional space that preserves \emph{``any and all differences''} \supercite{Vitanyi2005} among the patterns in the input movies.